sngl/nodeJsListCom/README.txt

 ### Note:

-You need node-gyp and Python installed on your machine in order to compile sources
+On Windows: You need node-gyp, Python and Microsoft Visual Studio Express installed on your machine in order to compile sources.